gregorykelleher/screener/README.md

-# Screener
+# Equity Aggregator

 ## Description

-Screener is a container-based application designed to provided financial data analysis and visualisation.
+Equity Aggregator is a container-based application designed to provided financial data analysis and visualisation.
 It leverages various data sources to display information about stocks, sectors, commodities and more.

 ## Project Structure